 Life insurance in Slovenia is less developed than in other European countries.
 At 23.3% in 2004, life insurance still accounted for a relatively small proportion of the total premium collected by insurers.
 In the EU25 this proportion amounted to 59.3% in 2004.
 In 2004 the difference between Slovenia and the EU25 in the share of collected life insurance premiums in total collected premium was reduced by 0.8 percentage points to 36%.
 The same applies to life insurance premiums measured as a percentage of GDP, which in Slovenia grew by 0.1 percentage points to 1.2% of GDP in 2004, which is still far below the EU25 average, where collected life insurance premium as a proportion of GDP remained unchanged in 2004 at 4.9% of GDP.
 In Slovenia collected life insurance premium is growing more rapidly than in the EU25.
-In view of the relative lack of development of life insurance compared with the EU, there is still great development potential for life insurance in Slovenia.
+In view of the relative lack of development of life insurance in Slovenia.
 For this reason we may expect the further growth of collected life insurance premium, and an increase in their share of total collected premium.